hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

-# Predictive Model Development for Heat Load in Buildings Connected to District Heating Network
+# Predictive Model for Heat Load in Buildings Connected to District Heating Network